 About Seven Months Earlier

-Ten minutes later, one of the guys from Tommy’s walked up the street, looking around.
-He looked about twenty, wearing a T-shirt and jeans.
+A few minutes later, the guy from Tommy’s walked up the street.
 He spotted Rhea’s car and approached.
 He tapped lightly on the passenger side window.
 She leaned over and rolled it down a crack.

 “You got something?” he asked.

 “Yeah.” she nodded.
-She tried not to smile too much; he was beautiful.
+She tried not to smile too much; he was around nineteen, wearing a clean T-shirt and jeans and he was beautiful.

 She unlocked the passenger door.
 He looked around, opened it and got in.